 Traditional pesto is made with basil, olive oil, pine nuts, garlic and Parmesan cheese.
 It is a very fast and fresh way to dress pasta, as a sauce for chicken or fish, or a sauce for vegetables.
 Once you begin to make it you’ll realize the possibilities are endless and it’s such an easy thing to whip up!
 I’ve provided my base pesto recipe but you can make it more peppery with more arugula or garlic.
 Season to your own preference!

-· 4-5 cups arugula, washed, long stems removed
+- 4-5 cups arugula, washed, long stems removed

-· 1 large garlic clove
+- 1 large garlic clove

-· ¼ cup extra virgin olive oil
+- ¼ cup extra virgin olive oil

-· ¼ cup pistachio nuts, shelled
+- ¼ cup pistachio nuts, shelled

-· Salt and Pepper to taste
+- Salt and Pepper to taste

-2. In the bowl of a food processor, place 4 cups arugula, garlic clove, toasted pistachio nuts and olive oil.
+- In the bowl of a food processor, place 4 cups arugula, garlic clove, toasted pistachio nuts and olive oil.
 Process until liquefied, scraping sides of the bowl as necessary.
 Add salt and pepper to taste.
+Note: If thinner pesto is desired, add more olive oil.

-If you desire the pesto to be thinner, add more olive oil.
-Serve over freshly made pasta and some chopped pistachio nuts for garnish.
+- Serve over freshly made pasta with some chopped pistachio nuts for garnish.